A Healed Heart Is Full of Faith, Hope, and Love!

-- People must think well of me for me to be OK.
+- People must think well of me for me to be okay.

 - I can’t do it.
 I am not capable.
 Others should do it for me.
 It’s not fair.

-These beliefs cause us to live in self-destructive ways, and they create the stress in our bodies that leads to illness and disease.
-If you don’t know what your unhealthy beliefs are, then pay attention to your thoughts and reactions.
-Also, review Verkler’s prayer area 3 in the next section.
-Ask God to show you the unhealthy belief(s) that is generating your wrong thinking and/or behaving.
-Ask God in Jesus’ name to set loose/remove each identified unhealthy belief, and then bind in the following truths to your heart or other biblical truths that may apply.
+These beliefs cause us to live in self-destructive ways, and they create stress in our bodies that lead to illness and disease.
+If you don’t know your unhealthy beliefs, pay attention to what you say to people and how you react to stress.
+Also, review Dr. Virkler’s third prayer area in the next section.
+Bind in the following truths to your heart and mind or other biblical truths that may apply:

 TRUTH FOCUS STATEMENTS

-I am worthy to be loved because I have been made complete in Christ and I am a new creation.
-Col. 2:10; 2 Cor.
-5:7
+- I am worthy of being loved because I have been made complete in Christ and I am a new creation (Col. 2:10; 2 Cor.
+5:7).

-I am okay because, by God’s mercy, I am being regenerated in my thinking and renewed in my spirit by the Holy Spirit… Titus 3:5b
+- I am okay because, by God’s mercy, I am transforming my mind and renewing my spirit through the Holy Spirit and God’s Word.
+(Titus 3:5b).

-I can give thanks in everything, and will not be anxious about anything but always praying and giving my concerns to God.
-Eph.
+- I can give thanks in everything and will not be anxious about anything but always pray and give my concerns to God (Eph.
 5:20; Phil.
 4:6; 1 Thes.
-5:18
+5:18).

-The following seven prayers address areas that may also block healing.
-Pray any or all of these prayers for each issue you want transformed.
-First, ask God to set loose and remove any obstructive spirits that may hinder your hearing from Him.
+Pray any or all of these prayer focuses for each negative issue you want to overcome.
+First, ask God to remove obstructive spirits that may keep you from hearing the Holy Spirit speak to your spirit.
 Then, ask God to reveal the answers to the following situations and questions.
-Do not focus on your rational thoughts but on the still soft voice of the Holy Spirit, and any images or visions He may give you.
+Do not focus on your rational thoughts but on the still soft voice of the Holy Spirit and any images or visions He may give you.
 Pause and patiently wait.
-Keep a journal to look back in.
+Journal your answers.

-- Replace negative beliefs–Fruit/Root Principle: One way you can uncover negative expectations (beliefs) you have made, which are now internalized and on an unconscious level, is by tracing backward from negative fruit in your life, and prayerfully asking, God, “what is the root of this fruit?”
+- Replace negative beliefs–Fruit/Root Principle: One way to uncover negative expectations (beliefs) is by tracing backward from the undesirable fruit (behavior) to the original offense (resentment).
+Since offenses are often repressed, ask God what the root offense is.
 He will show you so you can then remove it through prayer and repentance.
-Reading self-help books also reveal unhealthy beliefs and wrong thinking.
+Reading self-help books will reveal unhealthy beliefs and wrong thinking.
 They may also come from word curses spoken by yourself or others.
-Some examples: “I will probably fail.
+Some examples are: “I will probably fail.
 I will most likely end up in divorce.
 Nobody likes me.
 All politicians are evil.
 A godly person can’t succeed in business.”
-Have you thought these?
+Have you had these thoughts?

 Ask yourself the following questions: